ramonszo/zuck.js/README.md

 ## Limitations
-On mobile browsers, video can't play without a user gesture.
+On mobile browsers, video can't play with audio without a user gesture.
 So the script tries to play audio only when the user clicks to see the next story.
 When the story is playing automatically, the video is muted, but an alert is displayed so the user may click to turn the audio on.

 Stories links opens in a new window too.
 This behaviour occurs because most websites are blocked on iframe embedding.